SCIInstitute/SCIRun/docs/dev_doc/SCIRun5ModuleGeneration.md

 Download SCIRun version 5.0 from the [SCI software portal](http://www.scirun.org).
 Make sure to update to the most up-to-date version of the source code available, which will include the latest bug fixes.
 Alternatively, use Git to clone the SCIRun repository (https://github.com/SCIInstitute/SCIRun.git).
-We suggest creating a fork of the repository so that you can track your changes and create pull requests to the SCIRun repository [Section 1.1.3](#113-creating-your-scirun-fork).
+We suggest creating a fork of the repository so that you can track your changes and create pull requests to the SCIRun repository ([Creating Your SCIRun Fork](#creating-your-scirun-fork)).

 #### Compilers, Dependencies Development Tools

 SCIRun will need to be built from the source code in order to test and use any modules written.
 Make sure that Qt, Git, CMake, and the latest C++ compilers for the operating system are installed.
-More detailed build instructions are available, [Building SCIRun](build.html)
+More detailed build instructions are available, [Building SCIRun](../start/build.md)

 #### Creating Your SCIRun Fork